JMart2210/coding-challenges/README.md

 <a href="https://www.codewars.com/users/JMart2210"><img src="https://www.codewars.com/users/JMart2210/badges/large" alt="codewars badge with score and rank"></a>

-# Codewars and Leetcode Solutions
+# Codewars and Exercism Solutions
-Solutions to Codewars problems, and link below to exercism profile show challenges I've completed.
-Codewars includes a link to the problem, the instructions, my thought process before solving, the solution I came up with, and the test cases I used.
+Solutions to Codewars problems that I've completed - Each one includes a link to the problem, the instructions, my thought process before solving, the solution I came up with, and the test cases I used.
+Exercism problems are completed in-browser, so I included a link to my Exercism profile.

 ## My Profiles: